AustenWallis/Speculate/README.md

 Keep doing $pip install or $conda installing until importing in Stage 1 stops yelling code errors at you.

 Once downloaded, installed and Stage 1 completes, you should be set!

-#### To do list (21st April 2023):
-- Find ways manipulating the data to reduce correlations between alternative grid points.
-(Hopefully solve uniform chains and cornerplots.)
-Check with starfish demo too.
-- Interpolated data in stage 6 switch 3, check noisy data switch 2 to smoothen or not.
-- Check gaussian ball inital starting points to be tight.
-~ Log/scale/linear(unchanged) switch to change the domains the observations and emulator work in.
-Which is best for the data.
-- Log_amp/Log_ls global kernel calculators for estimate for stage 9.
-- Log-probability limits for the variable parameters.

-#### 25.04.2023 Updates

-Correlation grid points matrix debugging.
-MCMC completing.
-Updated cookbook.
-Custom Starfish folder for install required (read cookbook install instructions) Scaling switch semi-implemented for log/scale/linear.
-Very small effects in outcomes.
-'Log' faster but less sensitive.

-#### 26.05.2023 Temporary update - Troubleshooting

-Adding in new grid interface for short_spec_cv_grid.
-Adding new grid, short_spec_cv_grid.
-Cookbook code updated for new interface.
-Text is only updated Stage 1 to 4 for troubleshooting GP interpolation misses.